objectfoo/Snippets/notes/generators.md

 # Getting started with koa

-* koa is made by ppl who did express.
+* koa is made by people who did express.
-* it uses ES6 featurs
+* it uses ES6 features
 * it allows you to write apps without callbacks
 * it's a *minimal* framework
 * needs `--harmony` flag